curryrasul/curryrasul.github.io/content/_index.md

 lang = 'en'
 +++

+Hi!
 I'm Magamedrasul Ibragimov, I'm interested in cryptography, programming languages and engineering in general.

 I work at Privacy & Scaling Explorations of Ethereum Foundation as zk-engineer (but I also do a lot of Rust, Solidity and other stuff).